ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### INDEX_COL_ORDER

-In case of a composite index, which a single index creates multiple columns, this value indicates the position of the column in the index
+In the case of a composite index, because a single index spans multiple columns, this value indicates the position of the column in the index

 ##### SORT_ORDER